 Content of PetroWiki is intended for personal use only and to supplement, not replace, engineering judgment.
 SPE disclaims any and all liability for your use of such content.
 The stresses on the formation imposed by the overlying overburden and tectonic forces.
 The stresses are at least partially offset by the fluids in the pores of the formation.

 Geological effects can impact the design and successful completion of oil, gas, and geothermal wells.
 Understanding the stresses and pore pressures within the subsurface are important to development of a geomechanical model that can guide well design as part of an integrated process to minimize cost and maximize safety.
-Forces in the Earth are quantified by means of a stress tensor, in which the individual components are tractions (with dimensions of force per unit area) acting perpendicular or parallel to three planes that are in turn orthogonal to each other.
 The normals to the three orthogonal planes define a Cartesian coordinate system (x1, x2, and x3).
 The stress tensor has nine components, each of which has an orientation and a magnitude (see Figure 1.a).
+Three of these components are normal stresses, in which the force is applied perpendicular to the plane (e.g., S11 is the stress component acting normal to a plane perpendicular to the x1-axis); the other six are shear stresses, in which the force is applied along the plane in a particular direction (e.g., S12 is the force acting in the x2-direction along a plane perpendicular to the x1-axis).

 Understanding rock properties and how they react under various types of stress is important to development of a geomechanical model before drilling.
 Some major geomechanical rock properties are described below.
 To first order, most rocks obey the laws of linear elasticity.
 In other words, the stress required to cause a given strain, or normalized length change (Δlk /ll), is linearly related to the magnitude of the deformation and proportional to the stiffnesses (or moduli), Mijkl.
 Furthermore, the strain response occurs instantaneously as soon as the stress is applied, and it is reversible--that is, after removal of a load, the material will be in the same state as it was before the load was applied.